 - Summarize nutritional requirements and dietary recommendations for infants.

-- Describe the physiologic basis for lactation and the specific components of breast milk.
+- Describe the physiologic basis for lactation and the specific components of human milk.

 - Discuss the benefits and barriers related to breastfeeding.